mengyue-yuan/mengyue-yuan.github.io/_pages/about.md

 My previous research focus on extraction, analysis and visualization of human acticity patterns from location-based social media data.
 Here are the two study cases.

-* **Exploring the Relation between Human activities and COVID-19 Morbidity using Location-Based Social Media Data**
+* **Exploring the Relationship between Human activities and COVID-19 Morbidity using Location-Based Social Media Data**

   This study investgates COVID-19 morbidity and transmission in Wuhan from December 2019 to January 2020.
 Based on Sina Weibo check-in data, we characterize human activity patterns and reveal how the human relevant factors influencing COVID-19 transmission in the early pandemic stage.